 You must be able to move the objects from your vehicle to the disposal site.

 A partial list of prohibited items includes any liquids, tires, appliances (collected curbside), and all other hazardous materials.
 For detailed information on acceptable and prohibited items, please call 313-943-2433.

-The Wayne County Department of Environment will host several household hazardous waste drop off days in 2017 in Dearborn and area communities.
+The Wayne County Department of Environment will host several household hazardous waste drop off days every year.
 Never place hazardous material in your cart or at the curb.